Regular Expressions

 Dynamically creating RegExp objects

-There are cases where you might not know the exact pattern you need to match against when you are writing your code.
+In some cases you may not know the exact pattern you need to match against when you are writing your code.
 Say you want to test for the user’s name in a piece of text.
 You can build up a string and use the RegExp constructor on that.
-Here’s an example:

 let name = "harry";